dnajar2/calling-crm-s-and-l/API_DOCUMENTATION.md

 - **Client Management**: Track clients with contact information
 - **Calendar & Events**: Manage multiple calendars and appointments
+- **Event Notes**: Session notes for events with visibility flags and follow-up tracking
 - **Notes with RAG**: Store preferences with semantic search using pgvector embeddings
 - **AI Assistant**: Claude-powered assistant with tool calling for intelligent scheduling